A spectral interpretation for the zeros of the Riemann zeta function: Generalisation to Dirichlet L -functions

 and modify~$\pi_+$ accordingly so that $\pi_+\iota_+=M_\phi +\Fourier^* M_\phi\Fourier$.
 With these changes, the remaining computations carry over easily.
 Of course, we get different local summands~$W_p$ in the explicit formula for~$\mathcal{L}_\chi$.
 You may want to compute them yourself as an exercise to test your understanding of the arguments above.

-Even more generally, we can replace the rational numbers~$\Q$ by an imaginary quadratic extension like $\Q[\ima]$ and study $L$\nb-functions attached to characters of the idele class group of this field extension.
+Even more generally, we may replace the rational numbers~$\Q$ by an imaginary quadratic extension like $\Q[\ima]$ and study $L$\nb-functions attached to characters of the idèle class group of this field extension.
 Such fields have only one infinite place, which is complex.
-A character of the idele class group restricts to a character of the circle group inside~$\C\inv$.
+A character of the idèle class group restricts to a character of the circle group inside~$\C\inv$.
 The space~$\Hilm_+$ is now replaced by the homogeneous subspace of $\Sch(\C)$ defined by that character.

 Once there is more than one infinite place, we need the more general setup of~\cite{Meyer:Primes_Rep}.
-In addition, the adelic constructions in~\cite{Meyer:Primes_Rep} provide a better understanding even for~$\Q$ because they show the similarity of the analysis at the finite and infinite places.
-The explicit formula takes a much nicer form if we put together all characters of the idele class group.
+In addition, the adèlic constructions in~\cite{Meyer:Primes_Rep} provide a better understanding even for~$\Q$ because they show the similarity of the analysis at the finite and infinite places.
+The explicit formula takes a much nicer form if we put together all characters of the idèle class group.
 The resulting local summands that make up the Weil distribution are of the same general form

-at all places~$v$ (with $\Q_\infty=\R$) and can also be interpreted geometrically as a generalised Lefschetz trace formula (see~\cite{Connes:Trace_Formula}).
+at all places~$v$ (with $\Q_\infty=\R$) and may also be interpreted geometrically as a generalised Lefschetz trace formula (see~\cite{Connes:Trace_Formula}).